 In each bite you’ll get all the flavor you love in carrot cake along with a creamy cheesecake swirl.
 While it has a lot of ingredients, it’s simple to make.
 You can double the recipe and make these in advance and freeze until you’re ready to serve.

-This carrot cheesecake recipe is different from a traditional carrot cake cheesecake in that the carrot cake layer is thick like a cookie or blondie batter.
-You will press part of it into the pan to form the bottom layer and then add the cheesecake layer.
+This dessert bar recipe is different from a traditional carrot cake cheesecake in that the bottom layer is thick like a cookie or blondie batter.
+You will press part of it into the pan to form the crust and then add the cheesecake layer.
 To get swirls in the cheesecake bar, you add the remaining carrot cake mixture to the top.
-As it bakes, it falls into the cheesecake layer and forms amazing layers in the carrot cake bars.
+As it bakes, it falls into the cheesecake layer and forms amazing layers in the bars.

 What you’ll need for the carrot cake